lucs789/NorthAmericanX15-Minecraft-CreateAeronautics/README.md

 # NorthAmericanX15-Minecraft-CreateAeronautics
-Schematic for the North American X-15, made in Minecraft with Create Aeronautics
+Schematic for the North American X-15, made in Minecraft with Create Aeronautics.